Keweenaw-Time-Traveler/ktt-api/README.md

 ### Grid

-5k hexagonal grid made over a large chunk of the Western UP Right now with about 7,000 points and 4,000 grid cells It's static and maybe a little slow, but much faster than a live query doing all this joining.
-The items being counted are people from the JSON services I sent last month, plus buildings, stories, and places from the live Kett explorer app.
+10km, 1km, 100m rectangular grid based on the MGRS over a large chunk of the Western UP Right now with about 7,000 points and 4,000 grid cells The items being counted are people, buildings, stories, and places from the live Kett explorer app.
-I'd consider this a beta as I just got it working and it's not automated how I'd like, but it should work.

 **Definition**